VoDucDuoc/gametaixiu-redux/README.md

-# a game Tai Xiu ReactJs
+# a game is called Tai Xiu - ReactJs
 #### Using Redux